limitlessv2/windows_elasticsearch/README.md

 # windows_elasticsearch

-A virtual machine that installs elasticsearch to sandbox and test locally. works on both mac and windows
+A virtual machine that installs elasticsearch to sandbox and test locally.
+Works for both mac and windows

 Dependencies